Friday, March 16, 2012

 No matter the level of our understanding of the political, educational, and religious situation in the north, a compulsory, free, and popular education for all children of school-going age – from Elementary School to Grammar School level - would go a long way in shaping the lives of these children and how they embrace religious doctrine when they grow up.

 Islam, like any other religion, preaches against immorality and fraud.
-Also, Quran does not forbid the integration or teaching of English Language, Arithmetic, Social Studies, and Integrated Sciences side by side with Islamic studies.
+Also, the Quran does not forbid the integration or teaching of English Language, Arithmetic, Social Studies, and Integrated Sciences side by side with Islamic studies.
 Christian Missionaries in the Eastern Region, before and after our independence from Great Britain, perfected the integration model perfectly well – Bible, on one hand, English, Mathematics, Civic, and Social Sciences on the other.
-Same can be replicated in the Northern region with respect to religious studies.
+The same can be replicated in the Northern region concerning religious studies.

-There is no doubt, the Imams and the Islamic Scholars ministering to the students would buy into the integration model when framed in good faith and with a genuine intent to integrate the students into the larger society and not to westernize them.
+There is no doubt, the Sheikhs, Imams, and the Islamic Scholars ministering to the students would buy into the integration model when framed in good faith and with a genuine intent to integrate the students into the larger society and not to westernise them.
 As a free and compulsory education advocate, the late Awo wouldn't have had any problem making that pitch for integration before the appropriate agencies.
-It is not too late to give it a try and rescue these children from the stranglehold of teaching that turned innocent souls into an enemy of civilization.
+It is not too late to give it a try and rescue these children from the stranglehold of teaching that turned innocent souls into enemies of civilisation.

 God and Allah help those who help themselves.
 That is a fact and not just a saying.
 Our Islamic scholars, teachers, and leaders should be willing to embrace changes and accept the fact that religious freedom is most ennobling when combined with economic freedom.
 The current helplessness of the less privileged in that part of our World is disgraceful and cannot be sustained for too long.
 Therefore, government intervention in the academic sector at the very early stage in the lives of the affected children would go a long way in shaping their perception and understanding of religion, its social and moral impacts, and the extent of its limitations in the context of economics – creation, distribution, and consumption of wealth.
 We must start early.